We're an affiliate

 If the petting has abruptly stopped, your dog may start whining about demanding even more belly rubs.

-A sudden change in behavior oftentimes comes from pain or discomfort, especially when you are touching the affected area.
+A sudden behavior change oftentimes comes from pain or discomfort, especially when you are touching the affected area.

 Several conditions cause aggression as a symptom, such as hypothyroidism.
 Getting your dog regularly checked by your veterinarian can rule out any underlying medical concerns.